rixx/ramble/_posts/2022-02-13-weeknotes.md

 date: '2022-02-13'
 layout: post
 summary: ''
-title: Weeknotes for February 7th – February 13th: light mode, then nothing
+title: Weeknotes for February 7th – February 13th.
+Light mode, then nothing
 ---

 After last week, where I was feeling slow and brain-foggy (mostly due to a cold), this week I got two or three decent